Trade Forex Trading

 Inverted Hammer & Shooting Star Candlesticks

-The difference between the two is that inverted hammer candle is a bullish price reversal pattern setup while shooting star candle is a bearish price reversal pattern.
+The distinction between the two patterns is straightforward: the inverted hammer candle signals a potential shift towards bullish reversal, whereas the shooting star candle signals a potential shift towards bearish reversal.

 Upwards Trend Reversal - Shooting Star CandlesDownwards Trend Reversal - Inverted Hammer Candles